 What Can Brands Do About It?

-Brand impersonation on social media isn't going anywhere.
+Brand impersonation on social media isn’t going away and many platforms aren’t keeping up.